 Weeping willows prefer moist soils with good drainage.
 Poor soil quality can lead to a variety of issues including root rot and stunted growth.
 To ensure the health of your weeping willow, it is important to make sure the soil is well-draining and not overly saturated with water.
 Additionally, adding organic matter such as compost or manure can help improve soil quality and provide essential nutrients for the plant.

-See also What is Weeping Fig Plant
+See also What is Winged Spindle Tree Plant

 Excessive Pruning